wechaty/wechaty/README.md

 ### 5. Event: `error`

-Emit when there's a error occoured.
+Emit when there's an error occurred.

 ```typescript
 wechaty.on('error', (this: Sayable, err: Error) => {